issaceee/isaac-vault/Readings/Lecture Notes/PRE1,3W2 Metre.md

+---
+Paper:
+Lecturer:
+Date:
+---

+# Cleaned Up Notes

+# Own Notes

+metre

-metre - measured language
+- measured language

-# Why does Metre matter?
+## Why does Metre matter?

 "even as the child is often brought.... as have a pleasant taste" "is poesy dwelliing in a nice culled sound